-Creating a Culture of Engagement Recent Success FY 2005 Initiative Cost Center Make final software refinements and implement new office procedures to speed up the production of notification letters to appointees of Boards, Authorities and Commissions from an average of seven days following appointment to just one day.
-Clerk's Office Expand usage of technology that enables citizens who want to testify at public hearings to sign up on the County's web site.
-V V Clerk's Office Corporate Stewardship Recent Success FY 2005 Initiative Cost Center Hold regular meetings with Board chief aides to discuss, proactively address and resolve administrative issues relating to payroll finance and procurement.
+Creating a Culture of Engagement Recent Success FY 2005 Initiative Cost Center Make final software refinements and implement new office procedures to speed up the production of notification letters to appointees of Boards, Authorities and Commissions from an average of seven days following appointment to just one day. ð lacktriangle Clerk's Office Expand usage of technology that enables citizens who want to testify at public hearings to sign up on the County's web site. ð ¥ Clerk's Office Corporate Stewardship Recent Success FY 2005 Initiative Cost Center Hold regular meetings with chief aides of Members of the Board to discuss, proactively address and resolve administrative issues relating to payroll finance and procurement.
 Clerk's Office